Cesco16/NanoExpansion/README.md

 ## Citation

-If you use this project in your research or work, please cite the GitHub repository:
+If you use NanoExpansion in your research or work, please cite the GitHub repository:

 ```
 @misc{NanoExpansion